rjrobinson/event_horizon/db/pages/getting-started.md

 ## Installation

-*Note: The software and instructions in this guide were designed for users running a UNIX-like operating system (i.e. Mac OS X or Linux).
-Windows is currently untested and some of the software/instructions may not work or will require modification.
-If you are using Windows, consider using [Nitrous.IO][nitrous-io] for a complete, in-browser development environment or installing a version of Linux on a Virtual Machine.
-[This guide][ubuntu-vm] offers instructions on how to install Ubuntu Linux on a Virtual Machine in Windows.*

-To complete the challenges you'll need to setup your local development environment.
-At a minimum you'll need to install Ruby to run your code and a text editor to edit your files.
-Once Ruby is installed, you can get the **et** gem to download and submit challenges.
+To complete the challenges you'll need to setup a development environment.
+At a minimum this consists of installing Ruby to run our code and a text editor to modify it.

-### Quick Option: Rocket Fuel
+### Local Development Environment (Mac OS X / Linux only)

+If you're on a UNIX-like operating system (e.g. Mac OS X or Linux) you can try setting up a local development environment (i.e. installing the necessary software on your computer).

-[Rocket fuel][rocket-fuel] is an installation script that will install Ruby, the Sublime Text editor, and a handful of other useful utilities for OS X, Linux, and Windows.
+[Rocket fuel][rocket-fuel] is an installation script that will install Ruby, the Atom text editor, and a handful of other useful utilities for OS X and Linux (Windows support is pending).
 Follow the instructions on the [GitHub][rocket-fuel] page to run the installer.

-### Manual Option

-If you'd prefer to manually install your tools, you'll need Ruby, a text editor, and a terminal to get started:

-* Ruby: This is the Ruby interpreter that will run our programs.
-The Ruby documentation lists a number of options for [installing Ruby][install-ruby] on your machine.
-If you're on OS X or Linux, [RVM][rvm] is probably the easiest way to get started.
-For Windows, use [RubyInstaller][ruby-installer].

-* Text editor: To write and modify programs in Ruby you'll need a text editor.
-There are a number of options available but we recommend [Sublime Text][sublime-text] (either version 2 or 3 are acceptable) or the [Atom][atom] text editor from GitHub.

-* Terminal: This is the place where you can run programs and navigate around your filesystem.
-All operating systems come with a default Terminal application but if you're on OS X we recommend installing [iTerm2][iterm2].
+### Remote Development Environment

+If you're not using OS X or Linux or are having issues installing some of the software, we recommend using [Nitrous.IO][nitrous-io] to setup a remote development environment.
+Nitrous.IO provides an in-browser development environment including a text editor and a terminal.

+To get started, sign up for an account and create a new box with the **Ruby/Rails** template.
+Choose a name for your box, select a region close to you, and choose the minimum settings for *Memory* and *Storage*.
+Click **Create Box** to startup your development environment.

+At this point you should see a few windows in the browser.
+In the center there is a text editor which is used to write our Ruby programs.
+Along the bottom is a console window where we can enter commands in the terminal.
+The window on the left shows our file hierarchy and can be used to select which files are being edited.

 ## Configuration